-- When transiting through the Hauraki Gulf, vessels are required to post whale lookouts during daylight hours. - If a whale is sighted forward of the beam, slow down and/ or change course to keep as far from the whales as possible.
-Whenever safe to do so, no vessel should pass less than 1,000 metres from a whale.
+- When transiting through the Hauraki Gulf, vessels are required to post whale lookouts during daylight hours. - If a whale is sighted forward of the beam, slow down and/or change course to keep as far from the whales as possible.
+Whenever safe to do so, no vessel should pass closer than 1,000 metres from a whale.

-The image above is provided to assist crew with identification of Brydes Whales.
+The image on the right is provided to help crew identify Bryde's Whales.